 “Well isn’t this fun!”
-Aidan chirped brightly, sauntering between us.
+Aidan chirped brightly, sauntering between us with his hands in his suit pants pockets.
 His smile was wide, but his eyes were alert and cautious.
 “You two.
 On a date.”

-“It’s not a date,” we tore our gazes away to snap automatically at Aidan, with perfect, in unison timing.
+“It’s not a date,” we tore our gazes away to snap in unison at Aidan, with perfect, almost eerie timing.
 Then we returned to our menacing-glare-off.

 Aidan cocked his head to the side.
 “Good,” he said flatly, making his disapproval perfectly clear, and then he went off to find Dom.